-Quercetin acts as the best Cancer Treatment if early Colon Cancer symptoms, Breast Cancer symptoms, Cervical Cancer symptoms are disclosed.
+Quercetin acts as the best Cancer Treatment if early Colon Cancer Symptoms, Breast Cancer Symptoms, and Cervical Cancer symptoms are disclosed.
 The high capability of Quercetin in free radical scavenging and binding to transition metal ions is due to the presence of two antioxidant pharmacophores in its structure.

 Quercetin as agent for chemoprevention

-- Quercetin, like most flavonoids, has potential beneficial effects on health promotion and prevention of diseases, including types of cancers and tumors.
+- Quercetin, like most flavonoids, has potential beneficial effects on health promotion and prevention of diseases, including types of cancers and tumours.
 The mechanism by which Quercetin exercises an anti-inflammatory, pro-apoptotic, and chemopreventive role has not yet been fully understood.
-Still, several models have presented that attempt to explain its molecular behavior.
+Still, several models have been presented that attempt to explain its molecular behaviour.

 - Flavonoid Quercetin is capable of curbing the PI3K / Akt / IKK – alpha/NF- kappa B pathway in human salivary adenoid cystic carcinoma leading to cell apoptosis induction by mitochondrial-dependent mechanisms.

 - Quercetin acts as a cancer care provider as it has cell survival inhibition ability.
-Cancerogenesis, and tumor growth, as well as apoptosis induction, are related to upstream PI3 K inactivation because Quercetin is a direct antagonist of PI3 K.
+Cancerogenesis and tumour growth, as well as apoptosis induction, are related to upstream PI3 K inactivation because Quercetin is a direct antagonist of PI3 K.